There will never be a shortage of things for you to do and people that want your time.

 “The DDD (do, delegate, delete) framework has been a crucial strategy for managing my workload.
 What DDD does is help me quickly see what are my highest priorities.

-If I hesitate to immediately do a task and feel the need to procrastinate versus delegate or delete it’s often because the task is incongruent with my highest priorities.
-Its at points like this I know I can safely delete with no further action.”
+If I hesitate to immediately do a task and feel the need to procrastinate versus delegate or delete, it’s often because the task is incongruent with my highest priorities.
+It’s at points like this I know I can safely delete with no further action.”

 If you’re in a job that doesn’t give you the flexibility to learn 2-3 hours a day or to structure your tasks around your strengths, start looking for something else.
-You might need a job to pay bills in the short-term, but watch your investment in your long-term future.
+You might need a job to pay bills in the short term, but watch your investment in your long-term future.

 I work only 4 hours per day because I say no to anything not critical.